zhouwg/kantv/README.md

 - Watch encrypted live stream(Google Widevine, Huawei WisePlay, ChinaDRM......)

-- Real-time English subtitle for online TV by excellent&amazing <a href="https://github.com/ggerganov/whisper.cpp">whisper.cpp</a>  (not finished)
+- Real-time English subtitle for online TV by great&excellent&amazing<a href="https://github.com/ggerganov/whisper.cpp">whisper.cpp</a>(PoC finished and Xiaomi 14 or other powerful Android mobile phone IS HIGHLY required for this feature otherwise unexpected behaviour would happen)

 - UI refactor

-- Android turn-key project(follow steps here would get same result on **any mainstream Android phone** to my local dev envs and Xiaomi 14 is required for feature of realtime English subtitle with online English TV)
+- Android turn-key project(/customized/secondary software development activity could be done by Android Studio IDE)

 Some goals of this project are:

-- Well-maintained "workbench" for AI experts to study AI tech for video & audio
+- Well-maintained "workbench" for AI R&D activites

   <ul>

-    <li>Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers who was interested in practise state-of-the-art AI tech(like <a href="https://github.com/ggerganov/whisper.cpp">GGML's whisper.cpp</a>) in "real application" </li>
+    <li>Well-maintained "workbench" for ASR(Automatic Speech Recognition) researchers who was interested in practise state-of-the-art AI tech(like <a href="https://github.com/ggerganov/whisper.cpp">GGML's whisper.cpp</a>) in real scenario </li>

+    <li>Well-maintained "workbench" for software programmer to learning AI technology in real scenario

     <li>...</li>

   </ul>

 - Android **turn-key project** for software programmers who was interested in device-side AI application on **Android**-based device

+- Give back to open source community after got/learnt a lot from open source community

 ### How to build project